haystackandroid/vimspectr/README.md

 <h3 id="base16-shell-integration">base16-shell integration</h3>

-<p><strong>The example below uses the vim-plug path to <code class="highlighter-rouge">vimspectr/shell</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr your system.</strong></p>
+<p><strong>The example below uses the vim-plug path to <code class="highlighter-rouge">vimspectr/shell</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr on your system.</strong></p>

 <p>If you already use <a href="https://github.com/chriskempson/base16-shell">Base16 Shell</a>, you can make it aware of vimspectr themes with the following command:</p>